The format of NEWEPS meetings:

 - The student coordinator for each meeting will anonymize the authors of all submissions, so an impartial score based on quality and scope for improvement of the paper can be determined by co-organizer reviewers.
 The coordinator will divide the submissions into separate pools of (i) local, (ii) non-local, and (iii) recently-presented authors.

-- Co-organizer reviewers will assign scores to papers privately (e.g. by Google form) to avoid biases that could arise from herding.
+- Co-organizer reviewers will assign scores to papers privately (e.g. by Google form) to help minimize biases.
 Faculty co-conveners will be randomly assigned to submit scores on the anonymized papers for either the Fall or the Spring edition of NEWEPS (subject to availability constraints).
 The host institution’s co-organizer and any student coordinators will always score submissions for the meeting that they host.

 - The final selection of local papers will be based on demographic and institutional diversity considerations and a numerical score based on a formula reflecting: